Is Debt Settlement Worth It?

 Under most circumstances, the IRS treats canceled debt as income and you’d generally have to pay taxes on the amount that was forgiven.
 Those taxes would reduce the financial benefit of debt settlement.

-If you’re insolvent, though, canceled debt is not taxed.
+If you’re insolvent, though, you won't owe taxes on canceled debt.
 The IRS has a worksheet to help you figure out your situation.
-Check out IRS Publication 4681 for the worksheet and more information on insolvency.
+You can find the worksheet and more information on insolvency in IRS Publication 4681.

-People often warn that going through a debt settlement process can affect your credit.
-In many cases though, for people considering debt settlement, the damage is already done.
+You could reasonably ask if debt settlement is worth it because the process can affect your credit.
+But often, for people considering debt settlement, the damage is already done.

 Late payments are hard on your credit score.
-If you owe a lot of money and have already been missing payments, your credit score might not have much farther to fall.
+If you owe a lot of money and have missed payments, your credit score might not have much farther to fall.

-Chapter 7 bankruptcy is a way of settling debts without incurring a tax liability.
+Chapter 7 bankruptcy is a way of settling debts without racking up a tax liability.
 In Chapter 7, a court decides how to use your assets to settle your debts.
-If you don’t have much in the way of assets, this can be a cost-effective way of settling debts.
+For example, if you have multiple cars, the bankruptcy court could force you to sell all but one, giving the money to your creditors.
+If you don’t have much in the way of assets, Chapter 7 could be a cost-effective way of settling debts.

-However, if you aren’t low income, you may not qualify for Chapter 7.
-The courts say that if you have the means to pay your bills, you’ll have to file for Chapter 13 bankruptcy instead, which is a 3-5 year payment plan.
+You usually need a low income to qualify for Chapter 7.
+The courts say that if you have the means to pay your bills, you’ll have to file for Chapter 13 bankruptcy instead, which is a three- to five-year payment plan.

 Also, like late payments, bankruptcy has a negative impact on your credit record.

 You’ll probably pay a fee for their services.
-So this becomes a cost-benefit decision: Would you eliminate more debt than the amount of fees you’d owe?
+So deciding if debt settlement is worth it becomes a cost-benefit decision: Would you eliminate more debt than the amount of fees you’d owe?

 Keep in mind that you should never pay a fee until you get results.
-By law, debt settlement firms may not charge a fee until they negotiate a settlement, you approve it, and at least one payment has been made.
-Then they can charge their fee.
+By law, debt settlement firms can’t charge a fee until they negotiate a settlement, you approve it, and at least one payment has been made.
+Only then can they charge their fee.

 A big factor in whether debt settlement is worth it is having the right professional to guide you through the process.

-Some things to look for when choosing a debt settlement firm:
+Some questions to ask when choosing a debt settlement firm:

 Have they been in business for several years?